niveditajayaswal/curelink_project/README.md

 This project checks whether a patient's meal aligns with their prescribed diet plan using the Claude API from Anthropic.
 The script processes a JSON file containing patient queries, compares the provided meal image with the prescribed diet, and generates a response based on the comparison.

 Important:
-"I have restricted the output generation to 4 responses due to the daily token limit associated with my API key."
+I limited the output to 4 responses because of the daily token limit of my current API key.
+To achieve more extensive results, an API key for a more advanced model, such as those from OpenAI, would be necessary.
+However, since I do not have access to a paid version at the moment, I used Claude’s free API key.

 ## Prerequisites